bdamon/MuscleDTI_Toolbox/README.md

 Fiber tract points are subject to small errors in position because of the presence of noise and artifacts in the images.
 To mitigate these effects, the function fiber_smoother performs a polynomial fit to each fiber tract.
 This also allows the interpolation of the fiber tract positions at a resolution higher than the original tracts.
 This step is not required, but is strongly recommended prior to calling the fiber_quantifier function.

 ### F. Quantify the tracts' structural properties using the function fiber_quantifier
+After the fiber tracts have been polynomial-fitted, their structural properties are quantified using the function fiber_quantifier.
+The properties quantified include the pennation angle, curvature, and length.

 ### fiber_selector